 The Task Force has identified cleaning supplies and janitorial services as their priority focus areas.
 The EPP program hosts a green cleaning webpage to assist agencies in transitioning to environmentally preferable cleaning products, programs, equipment, and supplies.

-- Task Force Annual Progress Reports : These reports provide updates on the progress made by the interagency Task Force to implement the directives of Executive Order 515.
+- Link to the Toxics Reduction Task Force Annual Progress Reports : These reports provide updates on the progress made by the interagency Task Force to implement the directives of Executive Order 515.